X (Twitter)

 But Why It’s So Important to Properly Navigate Manhattan

-Understanding the Manhattan zip code map is more important than one may think.
+Having a clear picture of the Manhattan zip code map is more important than one may think.

 Each neighborhood is unique here.
 And each of them has its specifications.